 • LA Leisure Limited

-We analyse each company’s organic performance, looking particularly at visibility improvements or decreases at times when Google released algorithmic updates.
+We analyse SEO for gyms using specific businesses as examples, looking particularly at visibility improvements or decreases at times when Google released algorithmic updates.

 Virgin Active Ltd